node-red/node-red-nodegen/docs/index.md

 ### Configuration node to specify the endpoint
 While creating flow, you can use configuration nodes to change the endpoint of REST API which the generated node access.
-To make the configuration node enable, you need to delete `host`, `basePath` and `schemes` properties from the Open API document before generating node.
+To make the configuration node enable, you need to delete `host`, `basePath` and `schemes` properties from the OpenAPI document before generating node.

-##### Example of Open API document
+##### Example of OpenAPI document
 ```
 {
   "swagger": "2.0",